 - Payment of applicable transfer fees;

 - Any other requirements as may be defined by the TWHBEA in special situations.

-3.08 Auction Sale: In the event a horse is sold through an auction, the seller will deliver to the management of the auction the registration certificate, along with a transfer report properly completed as the name and registration number of horse being sold, the signature and address of seller, and date of sale.
+3.08 Auction Sale: In the event, a horse is sold through an auction, the seller will deliver to the management of the auction the registration certificate, along with a transfer report, properly completed with the name and registration number, of the horse being sold, the signature and address of the seller, and date of sale.
 It will be the responsibility of the auction representative to obtain the name, signature, and address of the buyer, or the buyer’s agent, and to send the registration certificate, buyer’s original copy and the seller’s TWHBEA copy of the transfer form, and required transfer fee to the TWHBEA.
-It will be the responsibility of the auction representative to send the seller’s personal copy of the transfer form to the seller, and give the buyer’s personal copy to the buyer or the buyer’s agent.
+It will be the responsibility of the auction representative to send the seller’s personal copy of the transfer form to the seller and give the buyer’s personal copy to the buyer or the buyer’s agent.

 3.09 Alterations: No person shall make any alteration of a completed Transfer Report/Bill of Sale, nor in any manner deface, change or amend the provisions of it.

 3.10 When the owner of any registered animal disposes of that animal without papers, the owner shall notify the Association of the fact and surrender the appropriate registration certificate to the association for proper notation.
 If requested, the canceled certificate will be returned to the recorded owner.